aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 As part of this lab, we will migrate the **Trips** table  which is used by trips booking and management application to DynamoDB.
 The application will store the data as a key-value schema and leverage the automatic scaling, flexible schema, serverless characteristics of DynamoDB for better scalability, availability and performance.

 In DynamoDB, tables, items, and attributes are the core components that you work with.
 A table is a collection of items, and each item is a collection of attributes.
 DynamoDB uses primary keys, called partition keys, to uniquely identify each item in a [table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html).
-You can also use [secondary indexes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html) to provide more querying flexibility. for this lab, we have created a DynamoDB table namely [aws-db-workshop-trips](./assets/ddb.png) with a partition_key:riderid and sort_key (tripinfo) which uniquely identifies the trip data.
+You can also use [secondary indexes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html) to provide more querying flexibility.
+For this lab, we have created a DynamoDB table namely [aws-db-workshop-trips](./assets/ddb.png) with a partition_key:riderid and sort_key (tripinfo) which uniquely identifies the trip data.
 We will also create a secondary index with driverid so that your application can query the table using both riderid as well as driverid.

-For billing and payment use cases, we will migrate the **Billing**, **Riders**, **Drivers** and **Payment** tables to Aurora postgreSQL.
+For billing and payment use cases, we will migrate the **Billing**, **Riders**, **Drivers** and **Payment** tables to Aurora PostgreSQL.
 Amazon Aurora combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
 The billing and payment application will leverage the ACID, transactional and analytics capabilities of the [PostgreSQL](https://aws.amazon.com/rds/aurora/postgresql-features/) database.
 Using Aurora, we can scale the read traffic by adding additional read nodes as needed.
-The figure beloe depicts the high level deployment architecture.
+The figure below depicts the high level deployment architecture.

  ![](./assets/lab1-arch.png)

 ## Preparing the Environment

  1. Check if the CloudFormation Stack has successfully created the AWS resources.
-Go to [CloudFormation](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#) and Click on the Stack that was created earlier and look at the Outputs section.
+Go to [CloudFormation](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#) and Click on the **Stack** that was created earlier and look at the **Outputs** section.
 Please note down the Cluster DNS details of Aurora, Oracle RDS details for connectivity.
 We suggest to copy paste all the output values in a notepad .These details will be used in the subsequent steps as well as in Lab 2.

  ![](./assets/cfn6.png)